 Configuration of the RS232 and RS485 interfaces can be done via Expansion Port 1 resp.
 Expansion Port 2 menu items.
-Configuration of the USB port can be done via USB Port menu item.

 At the top of the configuration window, the port can be activated, and the connected port's type is displayed under the Port Type item.
 Additional settings are outlined in the table below.
 Support for IPv6 TCP/UDP client/server configurations is available.